AndyLeUNCC/eventsCaseStudy/README.md

 The system allows website visitors to view all events created by registered users.
 But they cannot register to attend if they are not a registered member with an account on the system.
 3 roles: visitor, registered user, admin
-- Visitor
- - view all of connections
- - set up a new account
- - can not do RSVP on the connection
+- Visitor: view all of connections, set up a new account but they can not do RSVP on the connection
-- Registered User
- - has all of roles of the visitor
- - create a new connection
- - manage list of the their connections
- - do RSVP on the connection
+- Registered User: has all of roles of the visitor, create a new connection, manage list of the their connections, do RSVP on the connection
-- Admin User
- - have all of roles of user
- - manage list of users, list of connections, list of categories.
+- Admin User: have all of roles of user, manage list of users, list of connections, list of categories.

 Summary of Pages
 - Home Page contains links for user-specific navigation such as login, signup,...
 The main content area provides an introduction and overview of the site.